Few-Step Diffusion Language Models via Trajectory Self-Distillation: Methods

 Formally, we define the trajectory-level DDO objective as:

 where the per-step DDO loss is:

 where $p_{\theta_{\mathrm{ref}}}$ is a reference model that provides ``fake'' samples and is initialized from $p_\theta$.
 The first term encourages the student to assign higher likelihood than the reference model to teacher-generated samples, while the second term penalizes overestimation of samples from the reference model.
-In \Secref{sec:analysis-ddo}, we provide a theoretical analysis of the DDO objective, which reveals the implicit optimization target of DDO in trajectory distillation.
+As illustrated in Fig.~\ref{fig:entropy}, DDO induces a desirable exploration--exploitation pattern along the decoding trajectory: it maintains higher entropy at the fully masked initial stage, allowing broader exploration, and produces substantially lower entropy afterwards, enabling sharper refinement around teacher-preferred modes.
+This sharper trajectory alignment translates into improved few-step reasoning.